mdeff/paper-cryoem-orientation-recovery/reviews.md

 > Why do we expect that constructing small subsets of the embedding at a time will result in a globally consistent embedding?

+Zhao and Singer, 2014 is interested in a distance between viewing directions (θ_2, θ_1) that requires images to be optimally aligned with respect to in-plane rotations θ_3.
+The hairy ball theorem however prevents a globally consistent alignment of in-plane rotations.
+We are however interested in a distance between orientations (θ_3, θ_2, θ_1).
-TODO: read Zhao and Singer, 2014 (Section 2.1). local distances => we also estimate the large distances
+TODO: local distances => we also estimate the large distances

 We chose the mean orientation recovery error because it is intuitive and simple to interpret.
 TODO(Laurène): also standard in the croy-EM literature?